 Custodial Credit Risk - Certificates of Deposit.
 In the case of deposits, this is the risk that in the event of bank failure, the Funds' deposits may not be returned to it.
 The Fund's investment policy does specifically cover custodial credit risk for deposits.
-As of December 31, 2021 and 2020, the Funds' certificate of deposit balance of \$677,431 and \$742,653, respectively, was fully insured and was not exposed to custodial credit risk.
+As of December 31, 2022 and 2021, the Funds' certificate of deposit balance of \$0 and \$677,431, respectively, was fully insured and was not exposed to custodial credit risk.
+As of December 31, 2022 and 2021, the Funds' cash and cash equivalents balance of \$76,457 and \$0, respectively, was fully insured and was not exposed to custodial credit risk.
 The carrying amounts of these deposits are the same as the bank balance.